khubabshams/minesweeper/README.md

   - **Random**: generate a random number.
   - **Time**: pause the game for a set amount of time.
   - **Signal**: change the behaviour of the CTRL+C keyboard input.
+  - **pycodestyle**: used to validate Python code and ensure that it adheres to conventions.

 ## Other Softwares and Tools